trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/nft-taquito/index.md

    This function runs when the page loads.
    It starts by creating an instance of the Taquito `TezosToolkit` object, which provides access to Tezos.
-   It also creates an object to unpack data from the map variables in the contract's storage:
+   It also creates an object to unpack data from the map properties in the contract's storage:

    ```typescript
    Tezos = new TezosToolkit(rpcUrl);